 [Source: US News]

-UW-Madison All of Us Research campaign aims to gather health data from more than 1 million people in order to advance precision medicine research.
-To learn more about the program, click here.
+You too can help advance health research.
+The UW-Madison All of Us Research campaign aims to gather health data from more than one million people in order to advance precision medicine research.
+To find out how you can participate, click here.